ddkhoa87/Ionic2_Sqlite_Provider/README.md

   </ion-segment>
 </div>
 ```
-Finally, all the names are distributed into a list view.
+Finally, all the names in database will need to be distributed into a list view.
 Assume that `itemList` is an array of *person* objects having a single information which is its name.
 ```html
 <ion-list>
   <ion-item *ngFor="let person of itemList">